 How to Get Unstuck By Letting Go

-Of course, comparing yourself to others and blaming yourself only make you feel worse because then you really start to feel powerless, helpless, and... hopeless.
+Of course, comparing yourself to others and blaming yourself only make you feel worse because then you really start to feel powerless and... hopeless.

 But the fact that you’re reading this says that you haven’t lost all hope – hooray!
-You’re interested in learning how to get unstuck and you’re ready to do something different and get your life back on track.
+You’re interested in learning how to get unstuck and you’re ready to do something different so that you can keep moving forward toward your goals.

 So, how can I get unstuck?

 Oftentimes when you think about getting unstuck, what comes to mind is trying to find something that you can do to push yourself forward or push yourself through whatever is holding you back.
 With the idea that if you apply enough pressure or create enough momentum you will be able to overcome the resistance and create traction to move forward.

 This implies that there is something outside of you that is in your way and that’s keeping you stuck - circumstances, situations, obstacles, etc. And that may be the case, but...